5591 E. 72nd Ave., Commerce City, CO

 Which Axle Should You Trust?
 Dexter vs. Lippert vs. Duratek

 Generally, the axle you run isn't something most people worry about, but among trailer users, the "Dexter vs. Lippert" debate is real.
-Many operators—both in person and on forums—will tell you Dexter is the only way to go.
-That’s a strong choice with a great history, but I’m here to tell you that Lippert is definitely a viable option, too.
+Many operators both in person and on forums will tell you Dexter is the only way to go.
+While that is a strong choice with a great history, Lippert remains a definitely viable option, too.
 There is even a third player that is less well-known but slowly building a strong customer base: Duratek.

 Understanding the Market